Finance Agent v2

 Question Design

 Questions target the analytical depth expected of a 2nd or 3rd-year investment banking analyst.
-Each question must satisfy four criteria:
+Each question was designed to satisfy four criteria:

-- Domain specificity.
-Questions require implicit industry knowledge — normalizations, reclassifications, and accounting adjustments that follow sector convention rather than explicit instruction.
+• Domain specificity.
+Questions require implicit industry knowledge that follows sector convention rather than explicit instruction.

-- Forensic precision.
-Decisive information is frequently buried in footnotes, MD&A caveats, or accounting policy disclosures.
-Surface-level summarization is insufficient.
+• Forensic precision.
+Critical information is frequently buried in footnotes, MD&A caveats, or accounting policy disclosures.

 Dataset